Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Case Study

 \subsubsection{Electricity Futures}

-The first instrument that can be used to hedge against high day-ahead prices are energy futures.
-The products modelled in this study are those with the longest maturity dates in the European market: calendar year (\textit{CAL}) and quarterly products \cite{EuropeanEEX}.
-The European Energy Exchange (EEX) also offers two categories of delivery profiles: Baseload Futures, for which the quantity of energy bought is delivered as a constant amount for every hour across the delivery period; and Peakload Futures, which provides constant power only during the hours 8am to 8pm.
+The first set of instruments that can be used to hedge against high day-ahead prices is energy futures.
+The products modelled in this study are those with the longest maturity dates in the European market: calendar year (\textit{CAL}) and quarterly products (\cite{EEX2022EuropeanEEX}).
+The European Energy Exchange (EEX) also offers two categories of delivery profiles: Baseload Futures, for which the quantity of energy bought is delivered in a constant band for every hour across the delivery period; and Peakload Futures, which provides constant power only during the hours 8am to 8pm.

-In the context of long term decision making, even these long-maturity futures are only available up to three years in advance, which is clearly not sufficient for informing investment decisions for project lifetimes of up to 25 years.
-As such, in the context of this study, design decisions that select these products should be interpreted as a decision to employ an ongoing procurement strategy to systematically hedge consumption during the selected period as soon as these products become available, and to do so for every year of the project life.
-They are therefore \textit{static global} hedging decisions \cite{Dimoski2023DynamicRisks}.
+In the context of long-term decision making, even these long-maturity futures are only available up to three years in advance, which is clearly not sufficient for informing investment decisions for project lifetimes of up to 25 years.
+As such, in the context of this study, design decisions that select these products should be interpreted as a strategy to systematically and progressively hedge consumption during the selected period as soon as these products become available for every year of the project life.
+They are therefore \textit{static global} hedging decisions (\cite{Dimoski2023DynamicRisks}).

-Arbitrage-free futures prices were calculated as the average of the day-ahead prices for the given delivery period in the relevant scenarios (see Table \ref{tab:futures_prices}).
+Risk-neutral futures prices were calculated as the average of the day-ahead prices for the given delivery period in the relevant scenarios.
 Peakload futures prices are similarly calculated as the expectation of prices within peak hours within the given period.
+In practice power futures prices involve an uncertain and time-varying risk premium with respect to day-ahead prices (\cite{Benth2013AnMarkets,Oliveira2021AnalysisAversion,Secomandi2022QuadraticOperations}), however modelling this premium requires making assumptions about market risk factors and their correlation to other variables that are likely to be unreliable and of limited value (\cite{Tranberg2020ManagingAgreements,Dimoski2023DynamicRisks}).
+Risk-neutral pricing is thus considered to be the most reliable pricing technique for electricity futures for the purposes of this article.